Pork Tenderloin Cooking Times: The Ultimate Guide

 Pork tenderloin is a blank canvas for flavour.
 Don't be afraid to experiment with different herbs, spices, and marinades.
 You can even create a simple glaze to add a touch of sweetness and shine.
 Get creative!
 Try infusing your tenderloin with citrus zest, rosemary, garlic, or even a touch of chili flakes.

-(Part 5) Pork Tenderloin Recipes: Time to Get Creative!
+(Part 5) Pork tenderloin recipes: Time to Get Creative!

 Right, let's put those cooking skills into practice.
 Here are a few of my favourite pork tenderloin recipes to get you inspired: